 - Eris has one moon.
 This moon is called Dysnomia – after the Greek Goddess of Lawlessness who was the daughter of Greek Goddess Eris.
 It is the only satellite belonging to Eris and was discovered shortly after the dwarf planet itself.
 It has an orbital period of 15.77 Earth days and orbits Eris in a circular pattern.

 - Eris is believed to have a rocky surface similar to Pluto’s.
-However due to its distance from Earth and the fact it has never been visited by a spacecraft, we will not know if this is true for quite some time.
+However, due to its distance from Earth and the fact it has never been visited by a spacecraft, we will not know if this is true for quite some time.

 - Eris has a very chilly surface area of -231 degrees Celcius.
-This can vary a little and the atmosphere of Eris will freeze and then thaw again as its orbit brings the dwarf planet closer to the Sun and then further away again.
+This can vary a little, and the atmosphere of Eris will freeze and then thaw again as its orbit brings the dwarf planet closer to the Sun and then further away again.

 - Eris takes 560.9 Earth years to orbit the Sun.
-As Eris was only discovered in 2005, it will be a long way outside of our life times before a full orbit of the Sun has been observed.
+As Eris was only discovered in 2005, it will be a long way outside of our lifetimes before a full orbit of the Sun has been observed.

 - Eris is the most massive of the five dwarf planets.
 It has a mass 27% greater than that of Pluto.

 - Eris has a diameter of 1,451 miles (2,336 Kilometers).
-This is similar to the diameter of Pluto at 1,473 miles (2,370 km) so whilst Eris is definitely the most massive of the two, which one is the largest has been subject to debate.
-When Eris was first discovered it shone so brightly that it was assumed to be larger than Pluto.
+This is similar to the diameter of Pluto at 1,473 miles (2,370 km) so whilst Eris is the most massive of the two, which one is the largest has been subject to debate.
+When Eris has first discovered it shone so brightly that it was assumed to be larger than Pluto.
 In 2010 Eris was measured through stellar occultation (this is when an object passes a star and the length of time the star is out of sight is used to calculate the size of the object) and was measured smaller than suspected.